Add a GoDaddy domain and set up email in Office 365

 How can I set up a website with my domain name in Office 365?

-Your Office 365 subscription comes with a public website that you can customize to use for your business.
+Your Office 365 subscription may include a public website that you can customize to use for your business.
 The website has an initial address that is something like www.contoso-public.sharepoint.com, where contoso is the name you chose when you signed up.
 To rename it, you first have to add a domain to Office 365, and then you can change your Office 365 website address to the friendlier name.
 Learn more at Use a custom domain name to rename your Office 365 public website.

 I don’t have a domain name.
 How can I get one?